- Federal Center of Brain Research and Neurotechnologies, Russia

 Many countries within Central and Eastern Europe are classified as having the highest prevalence of MS. Consistent with the global trend, in the absence of reliable tests or biomarkers, progression at early stage remains undiagnosed.
 Due to diagnostic uncertainty and lack of a universally accepted disease definition, clinicians rely more on retrospective analysis of the clinical symptoms to confirm the diagnosis.
 Important problems are the lack of a universally accepted definition for different types of MS, including SPMS, as well as a lack of reliable biomarkers for the condition contribute to diagnostic uncertainty.
 A poor understanding of the underlying disease mechanisms and difficulty in identifying the early signs of progression make disease management more challenging for clinicians.
 Frequent follow-up of patients and periodic assessment of progression are recommended for the timely identification of patients transitioning from RRMS to SPMS.
 Progression is evaluated based on the disability status, as measured mainly by the EDSS, however, assessment of cognitive function is also important for diagnosing and evaluating disease progression, as cognitive impairment heavily influences the lives of MS patients.
 It is important to perform the cognitive testing from the beginning of the MS course.
 From a Central and Eastern European perspective, these challenges are further complicated by a longer delay in diagnosis of SPMS and fewer treatment options.
 Many patients are currently being treated with DMTs not working in progressive course of MS (PPMS and SPMS).
 The off-label use of DMTs with low effectiveness in patients with delayed diagnosis of SPMS increases the economic burden of MS in these countries.
 The focus should be on early treatment initiation to delay disease progression.
 The high cost of DMTS is another important problem in countries of Central and Eastern Europe.
 This limits the use of several products and decrease the number of patients, who can received DMTs covered by state.
 One of the possible ways of decreasing cost of MS without losing effectiveness and safety of therapy is the use of biosimilars and generics.
 In Russian Federation we have a long time positive experience of the use of biosimilars and generics of IFNβ, GA, teriflunomide, DMF and fingolimod, based on the data of clinical comparing studies.
 The special study studied the attitude of MS patients and MS neurologist to the transfer from original products to biosimilars and generics.
 The key role of MS specialists if forming the positive attitude and adherence to biosimilars and generics.
 The future developing of biosimilars and generics without lose of effectiveness and safety of therapy could be one of the important future direction in MS care in Central and Eastern Europe.

-Alexey Boyko gained his MD and PhD from the Russian State Medical University, Moscow and has been Professor of the Department of Neurology and Neurosurgery at this university since 1997.
+Dr. Alexey Boyko gained his MD and PhD from the Russian State Medical University, Moscow and has been Professor of the Department of Neurology and Neurosurgery at this university since 1997.
 He was the Chief Neurologist of the Department of Health Care of the Government of Moscow in 2001-2015.
 He works as the Director of the Moscow Multiple Sclerosis Centre and Director of the Institute of Clinical Neurology and Department of Neuroimmunology at the Federal Centre of Brain Research and Neurothechnologies.
 He was also elected as Honourable Professor of Kazan and Yaroslavl State Medical Universities.
 He is also a member of the Presidium of the All-Russian Society of Neurologists, Co-ordinator of the Medical Consulting Boards of Moscow and All-Russian MS Societies, President of RUCTRIMS, member of ECTRIMS Council, Member of the Board of the European Charcot Foundation (ECF).
-It 2017 he was elected as Honored Scientist of Russian Federation.
-Professor Boyko has published 17 books and more than 900 original publications, he is Co-editor of three medical journals, a member of Editorial Boards of 5 journals, including MSJ and MSRD.
+In 2017 he was elected as Honored Scientist of Russian Federation.
+He has published 17 books and more than 900 original publications, he is Co-editor of three medical journals, a member of Editorial Boards of 5 journals, including MSJ and MSRD.
 The main interest is epidemiology and genetic of MS, neuroimmunology, clinical trials in MS, he is a member of several Advisory Boards of ongoing and finished clinical trials.

 - Pasteur Institute, France